-To find out when and where Michael will be performing, look at our Event Calendar.
+To find out when and where Kent will be performing, look at our Event Calendar.

 Kent Pietsch fell in love with flying when he was four years-old.
 Five decades later, his passion has not waned.